Skip to main content

 The model objects were imported from the database using the database structure, as well as any model setup that existed before the import, such as the logical types defined.

 This is a good start, but it is not enough to build a fully-fledged application beyond just a "database table editor".
-To model our application and describe different services and views that it will have, we need to further enhance our model with all that information, which is what we're going to do next.
+To model our application and describe different services and views that it will have, we need to further enhance our model with all that information about application views, data objects and services, which is what we're going to do next.